andrew/ultimate-awesome/README.md

 - [awesome-alternatives](https://github.com/LinuxCafeFederation/awesome-alternatives) - A list of alternative websites/software to popular proprietary services.
 - [awesome-dronecraft](https://github.com/ntakouris/awesome-dronecraft) - Resources to fully understand how autonomous drones work.
 - [awesome-webhooks](https://github.com/realadeel/awesome-webhooks) - A curated list about real-time webhooks.
-- [awesome-vibe-coding](https://github.com/ai-for-developers/awesome-vibe-coding) - A hand-picked collection of tools and resources for Vibe Coding.
 - [Awesome-model-inversion-attack](https://github.com/AndrewZhou924/Awesome-model-inversion-attack) - [arXiv:2411.10023] "Model Inversion Attacks: A Survey of Approaches and Countermeasures".
+- [Awesome-Efficient-AIGC](https://github.com/Efficient-ML/Awesome-Efficient-AIGC) - A list of papers, docs, codes about efficient AIGC.
+This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
+Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-marketing](https://github.com/marketingtoolslist/awesome-marketing) - A curated list of awesome marketing tools and resources.
 - [awesome-cryptocurrency-security](https://github.com/nongiach/awesome-cryptocurrency-security) - 😎 Curated list about cryptocurrency security (reverse / exploit / fuzz.).
 - [Awesome-Feature-Learning-in-Deep-Learning-Thoery](https://github.com/WeiHuang05/Awesome-Feature-Learning-in-Deep-Learning-Thoery) - Welcome to the Awesome Feature Learning in Deep Learning Thoery Reading Group!
 This repository serves as a collaborative platform for scholars, enthusiasts, and anyone interested in delving into the fascinating world of feature learning within deep learning theory.